18 Types of Software Development – Definitions, Examples and Applications

 In this kind of situation, web and mobile app prototyping can be a viable solution.
 This can provide them with a solid idea of how they can proceed with building a modern online ecommerce business.
 Rather than going for a full-fledged app, they can start with the minimum and scale with time.

 To make the subject easier, I have covered 18 different software development types and approaches in this article.
-This list, with examples and applications is meant to help you choose the right software development service for your next million-dollar app idea!
+This list, with examples and applications is meant to help you choose the exemplary custom software development company for your next million-dollar app idea!

 What Is Software Development?